VTUL-CDRS/PromptLibrary/README.md

 ## Dumping

 We assume that you already have the PostgreSQL server set up.
+On Windows:

-On Windows 0.
-Make sure PostgreSQL is running 1.
-Add PostgreSQL/{version}/bin to PATH 2.
-Add PostgreSQL/{version}/lib to PATH 3.
-Open Windows PowerShell 4. cd into a directory you want the database to export to 5.
-Run the command `pg_dump -U {username} PromptLibrary > {filename}.txt`, replacing {username} and {filename} with your username and filename 6.
-Type your password for the server
+0. Make sure PostgreSQL is running
+1. Add PostgreSQL/{version}/bin to PATH
+2. Add PostgreSQL/{version}/lib to PATH
+3. Open Windows PowerShell
+4. cd into a directory you want the database to export to
+5. Run the command `pg_dump -U {username} -E=UTF-8 -d PromptLibrary -f {filename}.txt`, replacing {username} and {filename} with your username and filename
+6. Type your password for the server

 ## Restoring a dump

 To load the database from a dump
+On Windows
-On Windows 0.
-Delete your current database if you have one 1.
-Remake a new one with the name PromptLibrary 2.
-Open Windows PowerShell 3. cd into the directory with the db dump 4.
-Run the command "cat dump.txt | psql PromptLibrary postgres"
+0. Delete your current database if you have one
+1. Remake a new one with the name PromptLibrary
+2. Open Windows PowerShell
+3. cd into the directory with the db dump
+4. Run the command "cat dump.txt | psql PromptLibrary postgres"

 # Deploying/Serving with Docker